<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1148227851863248&amp;ev=PageView&amp;noscript=1">

 Halloween Safety Tips: How To Keep Your Family & Community Safe

-halloween costumes safety tipsWhile Halloween can be a lot of fun (and the treats tasty!), it’s important to keep safety in mind.
+halloween costumes safety tipsWhile Halloween can be much fun (and the treats tasty!), it’s essential to keep safety in mind.

-Here are some safety tips that can help keep your family, as well as others visiting your neighborhood, safe.
+Here are some safety tips that can help keep your family and others visiting your neighborhood safe.

 1. If you’re driving during trick-or-treat hours, keep your eyes on the road and stay distraction free.
 Avoid using cell phones and other electronic devices.